versen/versen.github.io/program/vdpol/index.md

 to determine efficient mappings and schedules on a minimal set of processors, and UPPAAL CORA to compute optimal schedules and energy-management strategies, taking into account trade-offs between time and energy.

+_(this is joint work with Waheed Ahmad, Philip Hölzenspies and Mariëlle Stoelinga)_